South Carolina Human Affairs Commission: 1986 Citadel racial incident

 In October 1986, a black cadet at The Citadel, a senior military college in Charleston, was harassed by five white cadets who burned paper crosses in front of his room while dressed as Ku Klux Klan members.
 In response, Governor Richard W. Riley directed the Commission to investigate the incident and issue findings as to the college's response.
 The Commission condemned college-president James A. Grimsley for not doing more to communicate the harshness of the students' punishment and clearly stating intolerance for racial intolerance.
 Commissioner Clyburn cited a "significant amount of insensitivity on [the college's] campus".

 The Commission also promised to investigate other potentially-offensive events at The Citadel, like the use of the Confederate battle flag at football games and the invocation of "Dixie" as the college's official fight song.

 Funding controversies

 In 2014, an independent audit by the General Assembly found that the Commission misappropriated HUD grant funds by spending them to cover administrative costs.

 In 2025, members of the South Carolina Freedom Caucus, a group of ultra-conservative Republican lawmakers, unsuccessfully attempted to defund the Commission along with many other agencies and initiatives.
 Caucus leader Jordan Pace called the group's effort a "fundamental reshaping of the way we think about government".
 House Majority leader Davey Hiott defended the Commission's continued funding, stating in response to Pace that "[o]ur disabled and special needs kids are not crap to me."
 The House rejected the defunding attempt; the state budget for the 2025–26 fiscal year allocated $6.1 million USD to the Commission.
+The Freedom Caucus attempted to defund the Commission the next year, arguing its services duplicated that of federal agencies.